Tianxiang-C/ctx/content/en/slides/22-11-01-anise-meeting-pre/index.md

 ### Selection Criteria

 - English articles only
-  - Language restrictions won’t lead to systematic bias (Morrison et al., 2012).
+  - Language restrictions won’t lead to systematic bias
 - Unpublished articles (dissertations)
   - “Time, effort and cost”
-  - Easy access, low bias and complete demonstration of findings (Moyer et al., 2010)
+  - Easy access, low bias and complete demonstration of findings
-  - A better representation of missing study (Ferguson & Brannick, 2012)
+  - A better representation of missing study

 ---